-Monique Hunt, the Student Data Coordinator, compiles information regarding each student and the schools he or she is applying to.
+Elvira Martinez, the Student Information Coordinator, compiles information regarding each student and the schools to which he or she is applying.
 For detailed information regarding what parents need to do, please see the 8th grade instructions letter.
 Once you have a Ravenna account, please see the Ravenna instructions.
-All students have to fill out a Student Biography form and turn it into Monique Hunt by November 20, 2018.
-Finally, all parents must fill out a Private School form so that we know which schools you are applying to and turn them into Monique Hunt by November 20, 2018.
+All students have to fill out a Student Biography form and turn it into Elvira Martinez by November 13, 2020.
+Finally, all parents must fill out a Private School form so that we know which schools you are applying to and turn them into Elvira Martinez by November 13, 2020.

-Please notify Monique Hunt as to which schools your child was accepted, wait-listed, or denied.
-In addition, please notify Monique as to which school your child will attend.
+Please notify Mrs. Pedersen and Elvira Martinez as to which schools your child was accepted, wait-listed, or denied.
+In addition, please notify Mrs. Pedersen and Elvira as to which school your child will attend.